-# SMTP, APIs, and Email Delivery Services
+# Email Delivery Services

 - Human page: https://mailrith.com/guides/smtp-and-delivery-providers